krrish105/color-generator/README.md

 - Search for the color shades, tints and base color using the hex code/rgb/rgba/hsl/hsla values or color name
 - See all the tint, shade and base value of the color by the weight of 10
 - Select a color from the color picker and see all the tints and shades of the color, and the base color using it.
 - Copy a color code using the Eye Dropper in the color picker and all the tints and shades of the color, and the base color using it.
-This project was built for the final project of CS50x, Introduction To Computer Science.

 ### Screenshot